7 Great Oscar Night Surprises

 1. Katharine Hepburn (1932-33)

 As a young actress, Katharine Hepburn was dubbed "box-office poison," and wasn't well-liked in Hollywood, so just being nominated for Morning Glory was surprising enough.
 She didn't even show up to the Oscars ceremony, which she might have found entertaining.
 Host for the night was liberal satirist Will Rogers, joking about Republicans, Hollywood big shots, even Oscars lobbying (predating Jon Stewart's Oscar night banter by 73 years).
 His rudest joke, however, was reserved for the Best Actress award.
 Upon opening the envelope, he summoned the other two nominees, May Robson and Diana Wynyard.
 They rushed up excitedly, assuming that it was a tie (as had happened with the Best Actor prize the previous year).
 Instead, Rogers thanked them for their performances and announced that the winner was their rival, Katharine Hepburn.
-(Funny, perhaps"¦ but what a creep!)
 The stunned crowd replied with a half-hearted applause.

-Hollywood later warmed to Hepburn, eventually giving her another three Oscars "“ more than any other actress.
+Hollywood later warmed to Hepburn, eventually giving her another three Oscars—more than any other actress.
 Though she never bothered to show up, Hepburn confessed in 1998 that she felt touched by her Oscars.
 "They gave me their respect and their affection.
 It was a revelation "“ the generous heart of the industry."
 Even after her death, she proved that she could still win Oscars, when Cate Blanchett took home a statuette for playing her in The Aviator (2004).

 2. Luise Rainer (1937)